Karyn Hughes B.Sc.Soc, RMT

-Joscelyn is very passionate about treating each client specific to their needs, and strives to make a positive impact with each massage.
+Joscelyn is very passionate about treating each client specific to their needs and strives to make a positive impact with each massage.
 Joscelyn has gained professional experience with specific scar treatments, deep tissue massage, lymphatic drainage techniques, working with joints, and trigger point therapy.
-She enjoys clients anywhere from relaxation, headaches, or specific injuries.
-Joscelyn is prepared for any type of challenge, and aspires to exceed expectations.
+She enjoys working with clients for relaxation, headaches, or specific injuries.
+Joscelyn is prepared for any type of challenge and aspires to exceed expectations.
 She has knowledge of many in-depth special tests that allow her to assess and target specific issues clients may be experiencing.
-Joscelyn has worked with clients who enjoy light pressure and specific deep pressure, she enjoys both types of treatments.
+Joscelyn has worked with clients who enjoy light pressure and specific deep pressure; she enjoys both types of treatments.

 Joscelyn enjoys spending most of her time with her friends and family who mean the world to her.
-She spends most of her time outdoors, in all seasons.
-Her personal hobbies on her own time have always been singing and dancing.
-She is part of a family that are avid hockey fans, and she enjoys playing at home on the lake in the winter.
+She spends a lot of time outdoors, in all seasons.
+Her personal hobbies include singing and dancing.
+As avid hockey fans, her and her family enjoy playing at home on the lake in the winter.
 Joscelyn believes in massage therapy and the power it has in benefiting clients in many different ways.
 She hopes to further educate herself within the upcoming years in different areas, to allow her to perform in a variety of areas and educate her clients!

 Victoria Johnson RMT